OHSU-OCTRI/omop-annotator/RUNNING.md

 ## Spring Mail (Table-Based Authentication)

 Spring Mail is used to communicate with table-based users when setting or resetting passwords.
 If the application will have table-based users, the settings should be configured for your organization.
-At a minimum, the 'from' address should be changed below:

 ```
-spring.mail.enabled=false
-spring.mail.from=octrihlp@ohsu.edu
+spring.mail.from=
 spring.mail.default-encoding=UTF-8
-spring.mail.host=smtpout.ohsu.edu
-spring.mail.port=25
-spring.mail.protocol=smtp
-spring.mail.test-connection=false
-spring.mail.username=octrihlp@ohsu.edu
-spring.mail.password=secret
-spring.mail.properties.mail.smtp.auth=false
-spring.mail.properties.mail.smtp.starttls.enable=false
-spring.mail.properties.mail.smtp.starttls.required=false
+spring.mail.host=
+spring.mail.port=
+spring.mail.protocol=
+spring.mail.test-connection=
+spring.mail.username=
+spring.mail.password=
+spring.mail.properties.mail.smtp.auth=
+spring.mail.properties.mail.smtp.starttls.enable=
+spring.mail.properties.mail.smtp.starttls.required=
 ```

 This should be all the configuration needed.
-When you run the jar for the first time, the writeable database schema will be initialized and the database will be empty.
+When you run the jar for the first time, the writable database schema will be initialized and the database will be empty.

 ## Add a User